19 April 2026

 Seagrasses at Pulau Semakau (South), Apr 2026

 We land next to the Landfill wall, on living seagrass meadow at first light of a glorious sunrise!
-I will update later with finds by the rest of the team.
+The rest of the team find a healthy reef on the edge, lots of fishes and other interesting marine life.
 The ongoing Sudong reclamation looms in the distance.

 For the first time in more than 15 years, I had company to check up the back of the original mangroves here!
 The Pink-eyed pong-pong trees (Cerberus manghas) were still there!
 Blooming profusely, scenting the morning air with their perfume.
 Small mangrove saplings are still growing well in the back.
 As well ans some common back mangrove plants, as well as some small signs of mudlobters.
 But we couldn't find the Seashore bat lily (Tacca leontopetaloides) that I last saw here in 2011.
 The younger folk made the trek to the inner lagoon but couldn't find the Api-api jambu (Avicennia marina) that I also last saw in 2011.